 The stage dive

-One of the coolest things about the Eras Tour are all the stage effects.
-One of them is the infamous “stage dive.”
-After performing her acoustic set, the entire stage turns into a rippling lake.
+One of the coolest things about the Eras Tour are the stage effects.
+One of them is the infamous “stage dive” Taylor performs after her acoustic set.
+The entire stage turns into a rippling lake.
 Taylor turns around as a gap opens up in the stage and dives right in.

 The stage (and screen) projects her “swimming” down the length of the stage until everything fades to black.
 It’s a stunning transition to watch in person.